 Workwear consist of top, trousers or a dress.
 Workwear must have short sleeves above the elbow.
 All health and social care staff must wear a short-sleeved top/dress during examination, care and treatment.
 Short sleeves are a prerequisite for performing hand hygiene correctly.
 Long sleeves may spread infections and can impede appropriate hand hygiene.

-- is washed in a controlled process at a minimum temperature of 60˚C.
+- Is washed in a controlled and quality assured process at a minimum temperature of 60˚C.

 Long hair and beard must be pinned up ensuring it does not hang or fall down.
-If a headscarf is worn it must be clean, secured safely and loose fabric must be tucked into work clothing.
+If a headscarf is worn it must be clean, secured safely and loose fabric must be tucked into the neck opening of work clothing.

 Headwear is required at some workplaces such as operating departments, sterile services departments or commercial kitchens.